"P" Is for Peril: Plot summary

 In a sub-plot, Kinsey has decided it is time to leave her current rented office space at Kingman and Ives and finds her dream office space up for rental by brothers Richard and Tommy Hevener.
 After snapping it up with a big advance rent payment, and starting to date the attractive Tommy, Kinsey receives a shocking visit from one Mariah Talbot, who explains that the Heveners are suspects in the murder of their parents in Texas some years before.
 Given Kinsey's blossoming relationship with Tommy, she is hoping Kinsey will help her entrap the brothers.
 Kinsey is in a dilemma; ultimately, Henry carries out the entrapment himself to protect Kinsey after failing to persuade her to steer clear of it.
 After a dangerous showdown with the Hevener brothers, in which Richard kills Tommy with Kinsey's gun, Kinsey finds out that she was duped by Mariah Talbot; she is really the sister of the Heveners' hired accomplice, whom they are also suspected of murdering.

 Meanwhile, Kinsey has become embroiled in Purcell's complex family; and a search for Crystal's tearaway teen daughter Leila leads to Kinsey's discovery of Dow's car in a lake near Fiona's property.
 When the car is pulled out, Dow's body is in it.
 Kinsey has technically done her duty to Fiona, but she still wants to know how and why Dow died.
 She finds that Leila was behind the missing thirty thousand dollars and that Crystal is innocent of the affair Fiona had alleged.
 Kinsey establishes that it is Joel Glazer and his business partner who are responsible for the Pacific Meadows fraud; Dow Purcell had uncovered it.
 They are not the killers, however: a bullet hole at Crystal's property implicates her.
-In the absence of Kinsey's usual explanatory epilogue, the motive is implied; Crystal is in a relationship with Leila's school counsellor, Anica.
+Kinsey also realizes Crystal has been having an affair with Leila's school counsellor, Anica, giving her a motive.
+Kinsey calls a friend who is a cop and waits for him to arrive at their property.
+There is no explanatory epilogue, a typical feature in the rest of the Alphabet series.